 The recommendations of the Planning Commission, including a specific statement as to whether or not the proposed action is in accordance with the objectives of the formally adopted comprehensive plan, need to be made in writing to the Board of Supervisors within forty-five days.
 The MPC provides that any action taken by the governing body of a municipality will not be declared to be invalid nor will the same be subject to challenge or appeal on the basis that such action is inconsistent with, or fails to comply with, the provisions of the comprehensive plan.
-However, the MPC does require that actions of the Board of Supervisors remain consistent with the goals and objectives of the Comprehensive Plan; therefore, any actions which may contradict the goals and objectives of the Comprehensive Plan should result in a revision to the Plan.
+However, the MPC does require that actions of the Board of Supervisors remain consistent with the goals and objectives of the Comprehensive Plan; therefore, any actions which may contradict the goals and objectives of the Plan.